Who offers training on assistive technology and the design of accessible technology?

 Many universities offer training in assistive technology and the design of accessible technology as individual courses and/or as part of certification programs.
 Whether you want to pursue a degree or certificate or just take one course, be clear about the outcomes you desire and the methods of instruction you prefer.
 Some courses focus on book learning; others include active learning, with adequate time to master new skills.
 Many programs have at least an aspect of online education; some are offered only as distance learning programs.

-The TRACE Center has links to programs that offer training.
-Some of the links lead to training programs that are offered free of charge.
+The Rehabilitation Engineering and Assistive Technology Society of North America (RESNA) has links to programs that offer training.
 EASI also offers low-cost online courses on assistive technology and the design of accessible technology.